-Urge that the U.S. Congress continue supporting the Commodity Futures Trading Commission (CFTC or Commission) as an independent regulatory agency with full authority over all forms of futures and options trading and that the CFTC not be merged with the SEC or other regulatory agency or federal department;
+Urge that the U.S. Congress continue supporting the Commodity Futures Trading Commission (CFTC or Commission) as an independent regulatory agency with full authority over all forms of futures and options trading and oppose any proposal to merge the CFTC with the U.S. Securities and Exchange Commission or other regulatory agency or federal department;